 Look for a garden location with gentle morning sunlight or dappled afternoon light.
 Direct sunlight can bleach the leaves out.

-Indirect light or partial shade in the early afternoon is suitable in areas where the noon temperature tends to go above 80° degrees Fahrenheit.
+Indirect light or partial shade in the early afternoon is suitable in areas where the noon temperature is above 80° degrees Fahrenheit.

-If you plant the cactus in the dappled shade of a deciduous plant, it will appreciate the full winter sun and summer shade.
+If you plant the cactus in the dappled shade of a deciduous plant, it will appreciate the full winter sun and summer shade with high humidity.

 Soil and Watering

 Cacti are a type of succulents generally adapted for arid environments but share their tropical cousins’ ability to store water.